The Brightest Stars

 Jayne Mansfield — IQ: 149

 The star of "Too Hot to Handle" lived up to that movie title in 1963 when she appeared in a Playboy feature so racy that it got editor Hugh Hefner arrested for obscenity.
-In fact, she had a genius for publicity—and we mean that literally.
+She clearly had a genius for publicity.

 Geena Davis — IQ: 140